 For researchers and scientists

-First stage applications for the 2013 Grant Round will be accepted from April 3, 2013.
+Applications for the 2014 Grant Round will be accepted from Monday April 28, 2014.

 If you have any questions regarding ACRF grants process, please contact Cheryl Riddington on 1300 884 988 or email@example.com.